nlebedenco/clarinet/README.md

 ## Tests

-The `tests` folder contains unit tests defined using [cmocka](https://cmocka.org/).
-Each test target represents a set of unit tests grouped under a single executable which can be declared by a cmake file fragment named `<TESTSETNAME>.cmake`.
+The `tests` folder contains unit tests defined in C++ using [catch2](https://github.com/catchorg/Catch2).
+Each test target represents a set of cases grouped under a single executable which can be declared by a cmake file fragment named `<TESTSETNAME>.cmake`.
 The minimum content of such a fragment should be:

 ```
 target_test(<TESTSETNAME>)
-target_sources(<TESTSETNAME> PRIVATE src/<TESTSETNAME>.c)
+target_sources(<TESTSETNAME> PRIVATE src/<TESTSETNAME>.cpp)
 ```

 where `<TESTSETNAME>` must be replaced by the name of the actual test set.
-This way test sets can be added or removed without affecting the CMakeLists.txt and will not interfere with other tests.
+This way test cases can be added or removed without affecting the CMakeLists.txt and will not interfere with other tests.
 Note test sets should normally be agnostic to execution order but they are guaranteed to be included in `NATURAL` order so contiguous digits are compared as whole numbers.
 For example: the following list 10.0 1.1 2.1 8.0 2.0 3.1 will be sorted to 1.1 2.0 2.1 3.1 8.0 10.0 as opposed